Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Proposed Q-fid Framework

 \subsection{Framework Description}

-Q-fid is an LSTM network that takes a QC as input and predicts the output fidelity of this QC running on real hardware.
+Q-fid is an LSTM network that takes a QC as input and predicts the fidelity of its output distribution.
 Inspired by one of the most popular LSTM applications, Sentiment Analysis \cite{lstm_sentiment}, the workflow of Q-fid is very similar to the workflow of many common NLP tasks.
-In these tasks, the LSTM takes a sentence as input and gives a prediction based on different goals.
-For example, translate the sentence into another language, return the answer to the sentence if it is a question, or whether the expressed sentiment is positive or negative.
-Although every individual word has its own definition, once combined together, they become elements of a single sentence where the meaning of the sentence must be inferred from the relationship between all of the words.
+In these tasks, the LSTM takes a sentence as input and gives a prediction based on different objectives and contexts.
+For example, translate the sentence or guess the sentiment.
+Although every individual word has its own definition, once combined together, they become elements of a single sentence where the meaning of the sentence must be inferred from the relationship between all of the words, i.e., the contexts.

 This concept fits surprisingly well when applied to a QC: Although every individual quantum gate has its own operation and noise characteristics, once combined together, they become elements of a single circuit where the computation and fidelity of the qubits must be measured after all quantum gates have been executed.
 Similar to a sentence where different orders of the same words can express different sentiments, the same set of quantum gates can perform different computations and express different fidelity depending on their order in a circuit.
 Q-fid uses LSTM to catch this long-term temporal dependence and noise characteristics inside a QC.